Holmgren825/msc_thesis/README.md

-# MSc thesis proposal
+# MSc thesis
-Proposal for my master thesis - Peak water using the OGGM.
+Repository for tracking work with master thesis - Peak water using the OGGM.